 Maths v Sport Tom Crawford, University of Oxford

 Where is the best place in the world to attempt a world record?
 What is the limit of human endurance?
 Maths has all of the answers and I’ll be telling you how you can use it to be better at sport… (results may vary).

 About Tom Crawford

-Tom Crawford (aka the Naked Mathematician) is on a mission to make maths a little more rock and roll.
-His many degrees pale into insignificance when you see the first 100 digits of ‘e’ tattooed on his arm!
+Tom Crawford (aka Tom Rocks Maths) is on a mission to make maths a little more rock and roll.
+His many degrees pale into insignificance when you see the first 120 digits of ‘e’ tattooed on his arm!